The Bergin Hunt and Fish Club

 Fatico was the "caporegime" of the Bergin crew.

-Originally, the gang's headquarters was situated in the East New York borough of Brooklyn.
-However, Fatico was so dismayed by the changing racial demographics of the neighborhood that he decided to relocate his base to Ozone Park in Queens.
+Originally, the gang's base was situated in the East New York borough of Brooklyn.
+However, Fatico was so dismayed by the changing racial demographics of the neighborhood that he decided to relocate to Ozone Park in Queens.

 Gotti quickly became a leading figure in the crew, as he was young, smart, and tough.